Chapter 15 Armour of the Divine Core

 The Rock Guai has come.

 “Rock Guai!”
 Vanguard shouts, slashing through a Husk as he spins towards his men.
-“Formation Sanzhen—now!”
+“Formation Thunderstorm—now!”

 The Riders scramble to disengage.
 One tears his halberd free from the carapace of an evaporating Husk.
-Another stumbles back, narrowly dodging a fox spirit’s clawed hands.
+Another stumbles back, narrowly dodging another Husk’s clawed hands.
 They snap into formation—not perfectly, but fast enough.

 The Rock Guai crashes through the trees like an avalanche made of fists.
 It swats a fallen tree aside, crushes the Husks that are in its way, and barrels straight toward the formation with a roar that shakes the pine needles from above.